glencrossbrunet/sparse_collection/README.md

 # sparse_collection

-One of the things we do At **Glencross Brunet** is monitor energy consumers in real-time.
+One of the things we do at **Glencross Brunet** is monitor energy consumers in real-time.
 Instead of saving information at a constant sample rate, we only save new records when the values change.
 This saves space, but means traditional averages aren't applicable.

 The module uses Riemann sum terminology (`left`, `middle`, `right`) with the sample time as the independent variable.
 You'll see more clearly with the examples below!